-a) Show that if one always writes to R{\leq} if i < M, regardless of whether switch reads 0, the implementation is not linearizable!
+a) Show that if one always writes to $R{<}$ if i < V, regardless of whether switch reads 0, the implementation is not linearizable!

-Hint: Start a read operation that reads 0 from switch, complete a write operation for $i \ge M$, then another one for 0 < i < M. Show that the order implied by the "precedes" relation now is incompatible with any sequential execution of the max register!)
+Hint: Start a read operation that reads 0 from switch, complete a write operation for $i \ge V$, then another one for 0 < i < V. Show that the order implied by the "precedes" relation now is incompatible with any sequential execution of the max register!)

-- b) Show that if a write operation (for i < M) reads switch = 1, there is a preceding write operation for $i \ge M$.
-Conclude that it is always possible to determine a valid linearization point for such an operation. - c) Prove that the max register of maximum value 2M constructed from two max registers of maximum value M and a read/write register is linearizable.
+- b) Show that if a write operation (for i < V) reads switch = 1, there is a preceding write operation for $i \ge V$.
+Conclude that it is always possible to determine a valid linearization point for such an operation. - c) Prove that the max register over 2V values constructed from two max registers over V values and a read/write register is linearizable.

-Hint: Divide operations into three classes: (i) writes of i < M and reads reading switch = 0, (ii) write operations for i < M reading switch = 1, and (iii) writes for $i \ge M$ and reads reading switch = 1.
+Hint: Divide operations into three classes: (i) writes of i < V and reads reading switch = 0; (ii) write operations for i < V reading switch = 1; and (iii) writes for $i \ge V$, and reads reading switch = 1.
 Order operations from classes (i) and (iii) first and then apply b) to handle those in class (ii).)

-Task 2: 2
+Task 2: Two